chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 ![That's better.](/intro-to-storybook/edge-case-solved-with-controls.png)

-Problem solved! 👍

-With this small change, we made our component more robust and introduced a way to visually test and fix any existing edge cases.
+Problem solved!
+The text is now truncated when it reaches the boundary of the Task area using a handsome ellipsis.

 ### Adding a new story to avoid regressions

-Of course we can always reproduce this problem by entering the same input into Controls, but it's always a good practice to write a fixed story for inputs like this.
-This will increase your regression testing and clearly outline the limits of the component(s) for the rest of the team.
+In the future, We can manually reproduce this problem by entering the same string via Controls.
+But it's easier to write a story that showcases this edge case.
+That expands our regression test coverage and clearly outlines the limits of the component(s) for the rest of the team.

-Let's add a new story for the long text case in `Task.stories.js`:
+Add a new story for the long text case in `Task.stories.js`:

 ```js
 // src/components/Task.stories.js